oicochea/garage-app-api/README.md

 # README

-ails backend: Serve a JSON API with all CRUD operations available across your models.
+Rails backend: Serve a JSON API with all CRUD operations available across your models.
 The Rails API must be deployed online via Heroku.
 Must have at least one model with full CRUD
 * ...